skupperproject/skupper-console/README.md

 To customize the Skupper logo and the application name on the left side of the Header, we can use the following environment variables:

 - **BRAND_APP_LOGO**: The path to a custom logo image file to be used instead of the default Skupper logo.
-- **BRAND_APP_NAME**: The name of the application to be displayed next to the logo.
-By default this value is no set.
 - **BRAND_TITLE**: The title of the console that appear on the browser tab.
 By default this value is "Web console".
 - **BRAND_FAVICON_PATH**: The absolute path of the custom favicon without the filename.
 You must name the filename `favicon.ico` and exclude the filename from the PATH (see example below).
 - **APP_VERSION**: The version of the console.
 By default this value match with the package.json version.